gruntwork-io/docs/docs/patcher/running-patcher/update.md

 # Patcher Update

-The Patcher update command allows you to update some or all of the module dependencies in the current folder and any child folders.

 :::info

 Starting in `0.4.1`, Patcher applies patches using a Docker sandbox by default and will pull the latest version of the [`gruntwork/patcher_bash_env`](https://hub.docker.com/r/gruntwork/patcher_bash_env) image.